ncatlab/nlab-content/pages/683.md

 So given a cotower with such a property, its homotopy colimit is just the ordinary sequential colimit in $C$.

-Dually for sequential limits over a tower diagram.
+Dually for sequential limits of a tower diagram.

 A standard application for this is for instance the construction of the [[classifying space]]